Let’s talk about trees!

 Invasive diseases and pests threaten the health of our forests.
 Scientists are working to understand what allows some individual trees to survive, but they need to find trees to study.
 That’s where concerned foresters and citizens (you!) can help.

-Locate threatened trees for scientists to study and collect sightings of trees.
+Locate threatened trees for scientists to study and collect sightings.

 Map of USA showing markers placed by citizen scientists.